Peipsi lake in winterPhoto author: Priidu Saart, Brand Estonia

 Kihnu Island and 635 km of junipers and sandy beaches

 The Romantic Coastline runs along the coastline around Pärnu Bay, through the juniper fields of Varbla to the Estonian-Latvian national border in Ikla.
-You can find traces of the long-forgotten coastline of the Baltic Sea here, or your soul might instead be called inland towards deep, mysterious forests and bogs.
+You can explore the coastline of the Baltic Sea and its hidden beaches, or your soul might instead be called inland towards deep, mysterious forests and bogs.

 What to do along the Romantic Coastline

-• Take a walk along isolated beaches and pass through idyllic fishing villages and rural landscapes, starting from Kabli Beach and Visitor Centre.
+• Take a walk along isolated beaches and pass through idyllic fishing villages and rural landscapes, starting from Kabli Beach and Visitor Center.

-• Visit mysterious, ancient places for the most beautiful sunsets.
+• Visit Matsi Beach for the most beautiful sunsets.

 • Hike in a deserted bog, on coastal meadows, alive with flocks of birds, and through sand dunes and pine forests.

-• Visit Kihnu Island, with a unique cultural and natural environment, and go on a fascinating island tour.
+• Visit Kihnu Island, with its unique cultural and natural landscape, and take a fascinating island tour.

 • Take a guided kayaking trip to Manija or Sorgu island.